vcerny01/website/content/articles/2021/note-taking.md

 ---

-Regardless of how you take your notes, I highly encourage you to make some of your notes public or write something.
-It's a [positive feedback loop](https://fs.blog/2011/10/mental-model-feedback-loops/).
+Regardless of how you take your notes, I highly encourage you to make some of your notes [public](https://www.swyx.io/learn-in-public/).